matbuoro/matbuoro.github.io/Projects.md

 * **Dynamics of threatened steelhead juveniles (_Oncorhynchus mykiss_) in a seasonally fragmented stream habitat**

 We use a state-spaced model to investigate the selective survival of a steelhead juveniles during drought period using Capture-recapture data.
 We hypothesize that the summer drought season may represent a population bottleneck, and that years of poor juvenile survival will translate to poor adult returns for that cohort.

+* **Causes and consequences of invasions of aquasystems by non-native salmonids**

+Starting May 2014, I will work in the Evolution and Biological Diversity laboratory (Aquatic Ecology and Global Change Lab) with Julien Cucherousset ([Link](http://www.juliencucherousset.fr/file/Home.html)).

 ---